Local supporter

 }

 This code gave me two new columns on my spreadsheet.
-I now have the iNaturalist photo URL and photographer for every species on my list.
+I now had the iNaturalist photo URL and photographer for every species on my list.

 Questions?
 Suggestions?
 Send me a note.